airtonzanon/airton.dev/source/_posts/2019-04-17-how-enable-developer-mode-chromebook.md

 #### To Go Ahead
 * When your Chromebook turn on, a message will appear "OS verification is OFF", so press `CTRL + D` again.
 (This message will show up every time that you start it)
-* You need set on the Debuggin Features.
+* You need set on the Debugging Features.
 * So, click in `Enable debugging features`, then press `Proceed`.
-* After it your chromebook will restart.
+* After it, your Chromebook will restart.
-* So when it turn on, you can put your root password.
+* So when it turns on, you can put your root password.
-* Now you just need set the normal options to your Chromebook work.
+* Now you just need to set the normal options to your Chromebook work.

 #### Set user password
-* After did these steps, you can set user password to user sudo.
+* After these steps, you can set a user password to use sudo.
 * Press `CTRL+ALT+F2` login with root (use the password that you informed when you enable the Debugging Feature).
 * Now write `passwd chronos`.
 * Now you can write the password.